AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/04-deriving.rst

     * -
       - It's "all-or-nothing" for every field in the struct
-      - You can hide fields, transform data, skip logic
+      - Can hide fields, transform data, skip logic

     * -
       -